-Are you thinking about installing a home burglar alarm system but like to know what options you have and how much they typically cost?
+Are you thinking about installing a home burglar alarm system but want to know what options you have and how much alarms typically cost?

 If so, you’ve come to the right place as we’ve done some digging and recently looked at home alarm systems.